-On the other hand, inside sales requires a more long-term and strategic approach to selling.
-You use all the basic sales techniques that you have been taught – asking qualifying questions, determining needs and problems, being an expert in your field, finding the right decision maker, handling objections, asking trial questions, and closing the sale.
+On the other hand, inside sales require a more long-term and strategic approach to selling.
+You use all the basic sales techniques that you have been taught – asking qualifying questions, determining needs and problems, being an expert in your field, finding the right decision-maker, handling objections, asking trial questions, and closing the sale.

 While you may not make as many phone calls as a telemarketer, you still have to hit the phones.
 But besides making calls, you also need to send good emails and maybe even some direct marketing material.
 Also, unlike a telemarketer, you are required to update and correct your customer/prospect files in your CRM.
 That means not just correcting contact information, but entering good notes too.

-Inside sales requires a lot more thought and planning.
+Inside sales require a lot more thought and planning.
 You are usually working more closely with your sales manager and marketing team.
 Depending on what you are selling and the industry you are in, you may not have a large pipeline compared to a telemarketer.
-In fact, a telemarketer really doesn’t have a pipeline per se; instead he just has an endless list of prospects he calls on based by time zone and geography.
+In fact, a telemarketer really doesn’t have a pipeline per se; instead, he just has an endless list of prospects he calls on based on time zone and geography.

 So when seeking a new sales position, if you see the terms “telemarketing” and “inside sales”, you now know there is a difference.
 Just make sure your employer knows the difference when you go on a job interview.